stanford-crfm/levanter/docs/Announcement-Post.md

 * Flexible tensor parallelism support
 * Bitwise reproducibility
 * Improved support for resuming from preemption
-* (Coming Soon) Simultaneous preprocessing and training
+* (Coming Soon) Simultaneous, distributed preprocessing and training

 Levanter is not yet at complete feature parity with Mistral.
-Beyond the obvious lack of PyTorch support, Levanter does not yet support multi-machine training with GPUs, due to some issues with CUDA configuration we haven't quite worked out yet.
+Beyond the obvious lack of PyTorch support, Levanter does not yet support multi-machine training with GPUs, due to [some issues with CUDA configuration](https://github.com/stanford-crfm/levanter/issues/113) we haven't quite worked out yet.
 Some libraries (e.g. WandB) have better PyTorch integration than Jax integration, so some features aren't quite as polished as they are in Mistral.
 We are working on improving these issues.